 Lack of moisture is a common cause of a pill getting stuck in the throat.
 This may be especially true for pills that a person must take first thing in the morning.
 Some pill coatings or capsules may also be more likely to become stuck.

-Some people may also find it harder to swallow pills.
+Some people may find it harder than others to swallow pills.
 This includes small children and people with a sensitive gag reflex.
 Older people may also have trouble swallowing pills, especially larger ones.

 It may be possible to cough the pill up or help it continue down by drinking more liquids or eating a piece of food.

-To prevent it from happening in the future, make sure to drink water before, during, and after taking pills.
+To prevent the situation from happening in the future, make sure to drink water before, during, and after taking pills.
 People who struggle with gagging when taking pills can try swallowing them with smooth foods such as applesauce.

 In some cases, doctors may recommend smaller pills, or have the person crush their pills or empty capsules before taking them.
 Always discuss this with a doctor or pharmacist before trying this, however.